Alopes01/Arch_dots/README.md

 ## Preview

-Get a feel for the setup by watching this video showcasing the configurations in action:
+Get a feel for the setup by watching this video showcasing the configurations in action [Reddit](https://www.reddit.com/r/unixporn/s/umJNWvcOfQ):

 [![Setup Preview](./preview.png)](./preview.mp4)